INVIDITechnologies/pulse-sdk-ios-2.x-sample/readme.md

-# Ooyala Pulse SDK 2.x sample integration for iOS and tvOS
+# Pulse SDK 2.x sample integration for iOS and tvOS

-This project demonstrates a simple video player that requests and shows ads using the Ooyala Pulse SDK.
+This project demonstrates a simple video player that requests and shows ads using the iOS Pulse SDK.

 This project is a sample intended **only** to give a brief introduction to the Pulse SDK and help developers get started with their iOS integration.